Please Ensure That Your Website is Integrated with WebEngage Before Proceeding

 Step 1: User is prompted by an intermediary On-site Notification (triggered by WebEngage) that conveys why they should subscribe to your Web Push Notifications.

-- Once they click the Allow button on the On-site Notification, the user is prompted by the browser-based native prompt.
+- Once they click the Allow button on the On-site Notification, the browser-based native prompt intimates the User.

 Highly recommended if you have an HTTP domain.